 If your baby suffers from transient lactose intolerance, your physician will probably focus on treating the cause (e.g., the diarrhea).
 The intestinal lining will heal and symptoms should improve within a couple of weeks.
 Putting your baby on a lactose-free diet is probably not worthwhile.
 And babies with transient lactose intolerance should continue breastfeeding (Heyman 2006; Heubi et al 2000).

-But your physician might also prescribe infant-formulated drops that contain lactase, the enzyme that converts lactose into simple sugars (Buckley 2000).
+In addition, your physician might prescribe infant-formulated drops that contain lactase, the enzyme that converts lactose into simple sugars (Buckley 2000).

 This may be a relatively rare condition.
 It’s also difficult to identify because many of the signs of migraine are similar to signs of other illnesses…or even fatigue: intermittent head-holding, head tilting, hair- or ear-pulling, crying, irritability, vomiting, or pallor.
 In the case of migraines, these symptoms usually improve after a brief nap (Barlow 1994).